Improving Pasture Management for Sustainable Livestock Production

 Recruitment

 Agricultural service providers recruited for this project included University Extension faculty/staff, agricultural educators, personnel from federal and state agricultural agencies, animal health care professionals and non-profit agricultural service providers.
 Farmers were also welcome to participate as co-learners.
 Direct contact via the project’s listserv, created in 2010 and continually growing, was the primary method for recruiting beneficiaries.
 The Tri-State project currently has a listserv of 505 ASP and farmers from which the project recruited.
 Of those, 139 (78 service providers and 61 farmers) participated in at least one of the workshops conducted in 2017-2020.
-Some of the participants from 2017-2020 continued to play an active role in the first and second year of the 2020-2023 project.
+Some of the participants from 2017-2020 continued to play an active role in all three years of the 2020-2023 project.
 Others on the listserv became active participants for the first time.
 Secondarily, other recruitment strategies included direct telephone contact, website postings, newsletters/other appropriate publications and contacting other agricultural agencies/organizations in the Tri-State area directly.
 Before the conclusion of the project, ASP will be supported by being offered analysis testing (i.e. soil, fecal and forage) for the farmers they work with, subject to funding.
 This should provide incentive for them to apply what they have learned through the project in their work with farmers.
 All participants had (and will continue to have) multiple opportunities to provide feedback on topics of focus they wish to learn more about.
 This gives those who are actively involved an opportunity to voice their opinion ensuring their continuation of interest and participation in the project.

 Education